 Sidechains vs. Layer 2s: What's the Difference?

 A guide to the key differences between two major types of blockchain scaling solutions: Sidechains and Layer 2 Rollups.
-Learn how they differ in their security models and relationship to the main chain.
+Learn how they differ in their.

 As Ethereum has grown in popularity, the need to scale the network-to make it handle more transactions, faster and cheaper-has become the single most important challenge.
 Two of the most common scaling solutions you'll hear about are Sidechains and Layer 2s (L2s).